-The Orthodontic Science and Practice has as its mission make public the scientific and technological development achieved Orthodontics following quality indicators.
+The Prosthesis Laboratory in Science has as its mission make public the scientific and technological development achieved by Prosthetics following quality indicators.
 Its objective is to publish researches; clinical cases; systematic reviews and presentation of new techniques; studies that concern the prosthetics community; short communication papers and updates.

 Correspondence may be sent to:

 Rua Janiópolis, 245 – Cidade Jardim - CEP: 83035-100 – São José dos Pinhais/PR